isomerpages/moe-serangoonsec/_student-development/Character and Citizenship Edu/Sexuality Education.md

 Through the Sexuality Education lessons, secondary students will have the opportunity to develop a positive self-esteem, develop their character, and expand their understanding and repertoire of skills to deal with various issues related to sexuality, which are of prime concern at this age.

+**At SERANGOON Secondary School, the following Sexuality Education lessons will be taught in 2023:**

 **eTeens Programme**

 eTeens is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.